bbatsov/metaredux/_posts/2023-12-23-cider-clojure-lsp-sitting-on-a-tree.md

 start a Clojure REPL.
 If you're the type of person who likes to work without a REPL you'll definitely appreciate `clojure-lsp`.
-Perhaps you can even get away without using something like CIDER at all, but at least for me - the big feature of Lisp is interactive programming, so I can't imagine anyone programming with a REPL.
+Perhaps you can even get away without using something like CIDER at all, but at least for me - the big feature of Lisp is interactive programming, so I can't imagine anyone programming without a REPL.

 Once a REPL is up and running things become a lot more dicey.
 Why so?
 Because both tools provide some similar functionality (e.g. completions, eldoc, find